TusKANNy/kannolo/README.md

 <!--
-Details on how to use Seismic's core engine in Rust 🦀 can be found in [`docs/RustUsage.md`](docs/RustUsage.md).
+Details on how to use kANNolo's core engine in Rust 🦀 can be found in [`docs/RustUsage.md`](docs/RustUsage.md).

 The instructions below explain how to use it by using the Python API.